Zone 3 Closure

 No taking of animals, shells or any natural resource

 The removal of any animal, shell, or natural resource from the rocky intertidal area is against Federal law.
 This law will be enforced.
 Volunteers can advise visitors of this law and explain why it’s important for the health of the tidepools.

 Cabrillo National Monument is a smoke-free park.
-Smoking is not permitted in any buildings, or within any of the park’s grounds, which include the tidepools, trails and parking lots.
+Smoking, including e-cigarettes, is not permitted in buildings or any part of park grounds, which includes tidepools, trails, and parking lots.

-The Marine Mammal Act of 1972.
+The Marine Mammal Act went into effect January 1, 1972.
 Major revisions and additions to Southern California MPAs went into effect in state waters in January 2012.
 Fishing of any type is now banned in the park.
-Volunteers should contact law enforcement rangers if they see someone fishing in the park.
+Volunteers should contact Law Enforcement rangers if they see someone fishing.

-Bicycling is not allowed on the trails.
-Bikes must be walked, or left in the paved areas of the park.
+Traditional bikes or low-speed e-bikes are not allowed on the trails.
+Bikes are allowed on roads only and must be walked in other areas or left in the paved areas of the park.